rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 Output is also a way to pass data from a child module to the calling module.
 Otherwise, variables are available only within a module.
 We will cover this in the module section.

 ## Sensitive data
 To protect sensitive data, we can use the sensitive argument in variable and output block.
 Add `sensitive = true`.
-This is redact the value in plan and apply but it will still be stored as plain text in the state file.
+This will redact the value in plan and apply but it will still be stored as plain text in the state file.

 If we output a variable marked sensitive, it must also be made sensitive in the output block.

 There is also a built-in function called sensitive.

 ## Dependency
 By default, Terraform creates as much as 10 resources in parallel.
-This can be controlled by the flag parall.
-Sometimes, a resource will require the existence of a difference resource before it can be created.
+This can be controlled by the flag `-parallelism=n`.
+Sometimes, a resource will require the existence of a another resource before it can be created.
 Terraform analyses the code and build a dependency graph.
 It will create the resources in the order required.

 ### Implicit dependency
-When a resource refers the attribute a another resource, it creates an implicit dependency.
+When a resource refers the attribute of a another resource, it creates an implicit dependency.
 If you create a security group and an instance resource block in the same configuration uses it, Terraform knows that it should create the security group before the instance.

 ### Explicit dependency
-In the absence of an implicit dependency but when a resource have a dependency on something else, an explicit dependency can be created using the depends_on block inside the resource block that is dependent on something else.
+In the absence of an implicit dependency but when a resource have a dependency on something else, an explicit dependency can be created using the `depends_on` block inside the resource block that is dependent on something else.

 To view the dependency, run `terraform graph`.

 ## State file
-1. If Terraform is an empire, the state file would be the target of the enemies.
+1. If Terraform is an empire, the state file would be the first target by the enemies.
 It is the heart of your Terraform instance.
-1. It is the snapshot of yor infrastructure managed by Terraform
+1. It is the record of yor infrastructure managed by Terraform.
-1. It is how Terraform knows what already exists and avoid recreating them on subsequent applies.
+1. It is how Terraform knows what exists and avoid recreating them on subsequent applies.
-1. It is refreshed by every run of plan and apply
+1. It is refreshed by every run of plan and apply.
 1. `terraform apply -refresh-only` when you don't to refresh the state without creating resources.
-1. Resources created outside of Terraform can be brought under Terraform managed by a combination of adding a block for it and running `terraform import ...` command.
+1. Resources created outside of Terraform can be brought under Terraform management by a combination of adding a block for it and running `terraform import ...` command.
-1. It always in plain text which means even variables marked as sensitive will not be masked in state file.
-This is Enterprises will use a backend that can safely store the state file by using encryption or other means.
+1. It is always in plain text which means even variables marked as sensitive will not be masked in the state file.
+This is why Enterprises will use a backend that can safely store the state file by using encryption or other means.

 ## Backend
 Backend is where the state file resides.
 Apart from storing the state file, some backend provides a run time.

 When we use the community edition, we use the terraform core installed in our local machine.
 The state file is also stored locally.
 This is local backend.
 The default backend when you don't specify the backend in your code.

-Another function of the backend is state locking which is a feature that prevents concurrently execution of the same configuration.
-When you collaborate with team, you must use a backend that supports state locking.
+Another function of the backend is state locking which is a feature that prevents concurrent execution of the same configuration.
+When you collaborate with a team, you must use a backend that supports state locking.

 There are several supported backend types, some support one or all of:  storing state file, run time, locking.
 Refer to this [list](https://developer.hashicorp.com/terraform/language/backend).

 To change the backend, we use the backend block nested in the terraform block.
 To use HCP Terraform (TF Cloud), though the backend block supports it, there is a dedicated block called cloud.

-When you have a single workspace, the state file is terraform.tfstate in the directory of the root module.
-If there are multiple workspaces, it will be stored as:
+When you have a single workspace, the state file is saved terraform.tfstate.
+If there are multiple workspaces, in case of local backend, it will be stored as:

 ```
   terraform.tfstate.d/